GibsonAI/memori/docs/troubleshooting.md

 )
 ```

-2. Database indexes are optimized automatically by Memori
+2. Database indexes are optimized automatically by Memori.

-3. Use PostgreSQL instead of SQLite for production workloads
+3. Use PostgreSQL instead of SQLite for production workloads.

 ---